The Bathing Suit of the Summer Is the Modest Thong

-The suit of the summer is the buttkini: The hip-bone-baring bikini buttom that sits somewhere between a full coverage and a G-string.
+The suit of the summer is the buttkini: The hip-bone-baring bikini bottom that sits somewhere between a full coverage and a G-string.
 As far as I can tell it’s the most infuriating bathing-suit cut to date: offering neither the bold statement (and simpler tan line) that comes with a thong-cut, nor the relief from bikini waxes that comes with a full-coverage bottom.
 It’s basically a high-maintenance permanent wedgie.

 Aside from an extra half inch or two of fabric in the back, the buttkini separates itself from butt-bearing bathing suits that have come before it with a full-coverage, extremely high waist that appears to be right on the verge of cameltoe.
 Still confused?
 Allow the Kardashians to demonstrate: This is a buttkini.
 This is a thong.

 So far, the buttkini has mostly been seen on celebrities who can make anything, even this modest-thong, look good.
 Emily Ratajkowski wore it, Chloe Bartoli wore it in Cannes, and of course Kylie Jenner has worn it across photo shoots and pools.
 And that’s what the buttkini is for: posing.
 Attempting to move in this suit will only bring you pain.